hasancatalgol/hasancatalgol/README.md

 ### Hi there 👋

 - 🔭 I am currently working on Streamlit
-- 🌱 I’m currently learning Web Development
+- 🌱 I put my soul into my work(as long as I am given enough time to show my art)
-- 👯 I’m looking to collaborate on Data Science/Analytics
+- 👯 I’m looking to collaborate on Data Science/Analytics or BI
 - 🤔 I’m looking for help with Statistics
 - 💬 Ask me about anything really